canonical/test_observer/README.md

 - `terraform` 1.4.6 or later (`sudo snap install terraform`)
 - optional: `jhack` for all kinds of handy Juju and charm SDK development and debugging operations (`sudo snap install jhack`)

-## Deploying a local copy of the system
+## Deploying a copy of the system with terraform / juju in microk8s

 Fist configure microk8s with the needed extensions:

 ```
 sudo microk8s enable community # required for installing traefik
-sudo microk8s enable dns hostpath-storage metallb traefik
+sudo microk8s enable dns hostpath-storage metallb traefik # metallb setup involves choosing a free IP range for the load balancer.
 ```

 Then help microk8s work with an authorized (private) OCI image registry at ghcr.io: